-As a result of the shares issued in July 2020 related to the acquisition of Kiq and the sale of Series A convertible preferred stock, the Company has experienced a change in ownership, as defined by Section 382.
+As a result of the shares issued in July 2020 related to the acquisition of Kiq and the sale of Series A convertible preferred stock, the Company experienced a change in ownership, as defined by Section 382.
 As a result of the ownership change, utilization of the federal and state net operating loss carryforwards and research and development tax credit carryforwards is subject to annual limitation under Section 382.
 Under Section 382, the annual limitation is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term tax-exempt rate, and then could be subject to additional adjustments, as required.
 This limitation resulted in the expiration of federal and state net operating loss carryforwards before utilization of \$26.9 million and \$79.5 million, respectively, and federal and state research and development tax credit carryforwards before utilization of \$6.6 million and \$2.0 million, respectively.
-We have written off these gross deferred tax attributes, which were previously fully reserved for, in 2020.
-As of December 31, 2021, approximately \$63.1 million and \$3.0 million of federal and state net operating losses, respectively, as well as \$10.6 million of future amortization for federal purposes were subject to the July 6 limitation of \$0.3 million per year.
-A second ownership change occurred in December 1, 2020.
-The December 1, 2020 ownership change is not expected to have a material impact to the Company's net operating loss carryforwards or research and development tax credit carryforwards as these net operating losses and tax credit carryforwards may be utilized, subject to annual limitation, assuming sufficient taxable income is generated before expiration.
+The Company has written off the deferred tax assets related to these attributes, which were previously fully reserved for, in 2020.
+As of December 31, 2022, approximately \$66.4 million and \$2.8 million of federal and state net operating losses, respectively, as well as \$7.1 million of future amortization for federal purposes were subject to the July 6 limitation of \$0.3 million per year.
+A second ownership change occurred in December 2020 as a result of the underwritten public offering of common stock which resulted in a limitation of tax attributes generated from July 2020 to December 2020.
+The December 2020 ownership change is not expected to have a material impact to the Company's net operating loss carryforwards or research and development tax credit carryforwards as these net operating losses and tax credit carryforwards may be utilized, subject to annual limitation, assuming sufficient taxable income is generated before expiration.
+The Company has not performed a Section 382 analysis since December 2020.